Digital Options

 The v1 interface is one of the many ways one may interact with the protocol.
 The following pages provide concise, step-by-step guides on how to trade digital options:

-Simply put, each and every individual user of the protocol decides the price of the digital options from buying and selling.
+Simply put, each and every individual user of the protocol decides the price, as they buy and sell tokenized digital options.
 The protocol does not use a theoretical pricing model to arbitrarily set option prices.
 The price for an option is simply the amount of collateral paid divided by the number of options received.
 This model-free approach enables real-time price discovery:

 Spear and Shield tokens are priced between 0.01 and 0.99 collateral units.
 Their prices suggest market expectations about the direction of the underlying price.